MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 * The offer goes through a series of automated validation checks and preview offers are created.
 * When the offer reaches the **Publisher signoff** phase, preview links for the respective platforms are given under **Go live**, to test the offer.

 We recommended to test the offer with the given preview links before you publish the offer in the marketplace.
-Once published, users see a **Buy a subscription** option in the app details dialog when they try to add your app to Teams.

 ## Next step